KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         str symbol FK "FK from the GAINERS table via the GAINER-DETAILS table" int repeat_count "Number of times the stock has appeared across different timepoints" }

+    GAINER-DETAILS one or more to one RELIABILITY: "aggregate"

+    RELIABILITY {
+        str source FK "Data download source"
+        int download_count "Total successful downloads for the source" float reliability_score "Proportion of the total attempted downloads successfully executed for the source" }
 ```